Ansari-Muskan01/SQL/Normalization.md

 # 1NF – First Normal Form

 - A table is in 1NF when:<br>
-- Each column contains atomic/single values<br>
+- Each cell contains a single/atomic value.<br>
 - There are no multiple values in one cell<br>
 - There are no repeating groups<br>